About this series of articles

 The requirement to provide certain information

-The actual information is listed in Schedule 1 of the Regulations, summarised here.
+The actual information is listed in a summary of Schedule 1 of the Regulations.
 All this information is required for an on-premises contract.

 Here are some pitfalls you should avoid: